 I would like to contribute

 At least 29 Black-owned restaurants in Michigan have received loans through the Paycheck Protection Program.

 The vast majority of recipients did not volunteer racial information on their applications.

-Black-owned businesses have been hit hard by the coronavirus-induced economic recession, and research shows racial disparities in access to PPP loans.
+Black-owned businesses have been hit hard by the coronavirus-induced economic recession, and research shows racial disparities in access to Paycheck Protection Program loans.

-While campaigning in Flint, Mich., and Detroit, Sen. Kamala Harris emphasized the importance of ensuring a high turnout among Black voters to help elect Democratic presidential nominee Joe Biden.
+While campaigning in Flint, Michigan, and Detroit, Sen. Kamala Harris, D-Calif., emphasized the importance of ensuring a high turnout among Black voters to help elect Democratic presidential nominee Joe Biden.

 "I looked at the numbers in terms of the restaurants that received the benefit of the PPP in Michigan, and only one Black restaurant received it of the hundreds of others that received it," Harris claimed.